 Make sure you’re comfortable

 The most important thing about working from home is that you create a comfortable space for yourself.
 A healthy and suitable work environment includes proper posture, good air quality, and plenty of light.
-With the proper conditions you avoid back strains, headaches, or unnecessary exhaustion to deliver the best work and feel great at the end of your day.
+With the right conditions, you avoid back strains, headaches, or unnecessary exhaustion to deliver the best work and feel great at the end of your day.
 These are a few simple tips that can go a long way:

 - An ergonomic chair keeps you comfortable and does wonders for your overall health.